 We figured that the OnePlus 6T would mostly stick to the OnePlus 6's design, given the company's history with revision models, but more and more supposed leaks point to a bigger shift.

 Rumours and leaks claim that the OnePlus 6T will resemble the Oppo R17, a highly attractive new phone with a smaller, curvier teardrop notch at the top.
 Speculation started when the R17 was announced, and only intensified with the purported leak of retail packaging that includes a sketch of a similar design.

 The leaked renders above come from WinFuture, a blog that frequently shares reliable pre-release leaks, and showcase a OnePlus 6T that is very close to the Oppo R17.
-It's also absolutely identical to the speculative render seen at the bottom of this page from OnLeaks and MySmartPrice, also both reliable sources, with those images based on purported leaked CAD details.
+Further leaks up top and below come from Twitter leakers Ishan Agarwal and Vaibhav, and match what's already been seen elsewhere.

 Also, OnePlus has confirmed to CNET that the OnePlus 6T will be 0.45mm thicker than the OnePlus 6 due the addition of an in-display fingerprint sensor (see below), and that the rear fingerprint sensor is officially gone.
 OnePlus suggests that the phone "has a more unibody look," says CNET.

 We're pretty sure that this is indeed the OnePlus 6T.